 How To Entertain A Senegal Parrot

-According to Royal Society Publishing, Senegals have a strong visual field, which makes them so playful and able to forage.
+According to Royal Society Publishing, Senegals have a strong visual field, hence why they’re so playful.

-That said, you need to give a Senegal enough stimulation.
-An obvious way to do this is to allow them to forage for their food.
+That said, you need to give Senegals enough stimulation.
+An obvious way to do this is to allow Senegals to forage for food.
 You can buy a ‘forage wheel’ from a pet store.

-Alternatively, you can hide food under lettuce or kale leaves throughout the cage so that your parrot must work for its food.
+Alternatively, you can hide food under lettuce or kale leaves throughout the cage so that a parrot must work for its food, which it’ll greatly enjoy.

 Toys

-Another way to keep your parrot busy is by buying (or making) some toys.
+Another way to keep a parrot busy is by buying (or making) toys.
 While some parrots might not be particularly interested in toys, they’re essential for Senegals.
+Senegal parrots like these toys:

 Interaction And Play

 While Senegals love to play with toys and learn tricks, they’ll enjoy spending time with you.
-That’s why it’s important to bring your parrot out of its cage daily so you can spend quality time together.
+That’s why it’s important to let the parrot out of its cage daily so you can spend quality time together.

-Your Senegal parrot will enjoy flying around a spacious (and parrot-safe) room.
-It’ll also enjoy sitting on your shoulder and walking on and off your hand.
+A Senegal parrot will enjoy flying around a spacious (and parrot-safe) room.
+It’ll also enjoy standing on your shoulder and stepping on and off your hand.

-As mentioned, Senegals aren’t the most talkative, but they will learn to talk if encouraged, especially if you positively reinforce this behavior with treats and affection.
+As mentioned, Senegals aren’t the most talkative birds, but they can learn to talk if trained, especially if you positively reinforce this behavior with treats and affection.

-Start by teaching simple words with only one or two syllables, like “Hello,” “Goodbye,” “Well done,” etc.
+Start by teaching them simple words with 1-2 syllables, like “Hello,” “Goodbye,” “Well done,” etc.

-When the parrot mimics you, you could reward it with a small piece of fig or some affection.
-Make language learning a positive experience.
+When the parrot mimics you, reward it with a small piece of fig or petting.

 Are Senegal Parrots Good for Beginners?

-Senegal parrots are good for beginners because they’re easygoing and friendly parrots.
-Also, given their affectionate temperament, Senegals are less likely to bite or be aggressive.
+Senegal parrots are good beginner birds because they’re easygoing with friendly personalities.
+Also, their affectionate temperament makes Senegals less likely to bite or be aggressive.

-If you don’t have much time to play with your parrot, a Senegal might not be right for you.
-A better choice might be a Rosella parrot, as they’re more independent and reserved.
+If you don’t have much time to play with the parrot, you could get it a same-species companion.
+Alternatively, a Rosella parrot could work because they’re more independent and reserved.